 We plan to deliver HIV self-test kits to households in rural communities using communitybased distributors (CBDs).
-CBDs will be trained to provide assistance to help people selftest if requested /required.
-CBDs will encourage people who selftest to link to post-test services provided by PSI Zimbabwe in their communities at either 1-2 weeks or 3-4 weeks after self-test kit delivery (See figure 1).
-We propose to conduct a clusterrandomised trial in 44 rural outreach communities in order to test whether: i) incentivising community based distributors (CBDs) according to number of clients who attend outreach services at weeks 1-2 and weeks 3-4 after self-test kit delivery increases testing uptake and linkage to post-test services; ii) incentivising HIV-positive clients to link to government ART services through provision of funds to reimburse transport costs for their first clinic attendance increases linkage to government ART services.
-A factorial design will be employed: sites will be randomised to incentives for community based distributors (CBDs) to link self-testers to post-self-test care, incentives for HIV positive individuals to link to care, both, or neither (See figure 2).
+CBDs will be trained to provide assistance to help people self- test if requested /required.
+CBDs will encourage people who self-test to link to post-test services provided by PSI Zimbabwe in their communities at either 1-2 weeks or 3-4 weeks after self-test kit delivery (See figure 1).
+We propose to conduct a clusterrandomised trial in 38 rural outreach communities in order to test whether incentivising community based distributors (CBDs) according to number of clients who attend outreach services at weeks 1-2 and weeks 3-4 after self-test kit delivery increases testing uptake and linkage to post-test services.
+Sites will be randomised to incentives for community based distributors (CBDs) to link self-testers to post-self-test care or no incentives.
+(See figure 2).
 Six weeks after the first PSI outreach visit, community-based surveys will be conducted in four randomly selected enumeration areas (EAs) in each outreach community.
 Survey participants will be asked about whether they were offered self-test kits, whether they used them and their linkage to post-test services.
 In addition, to verify self-reports dried blood blot (DBS) samples will be taken for testing for HIV, viral load, recent infection and ARV levels.
 Study outcomes will be assessed programmatically and through the survey.